Glendale Caltrans Accident & Injury Attorney

 - File your government claim within six months.

-Deadline for Filing Claims Against Caltrans in Los Angeles, CA
+Deadline for Filing Claims Against Caltrans in Glendale, CA

 The Government Claims Program (GCP) processes claims for money or damages against the state of California.
 In July of 2016, these functions were transferred from the Victim Compensation and Government Claims Board to the Department of General Services.